 The newly trained HCP should continue to make him/herself aware of developments in practice, research and available products (Rationale 31).

-Receive batched samples along with the PiMS Request form and GFR Record Form via the chute or from the porters, where possible before 4:30pm and three additional patient name labels should be provided (Rationale 32).
+The laboratives receive batched samples along with the PiMS Request form and GFR Record Form via the chute or from the porters.Three additional patient name labels should be provided (Rationale 32).

-Assay iohexol concentration; usually run as a weekly or bi-weekly batch of samples.
+Assay Iohexol concentration is usually run as a weekly or bi-weekly batch of samples.

-Calculate GFR using formula programmed in to Excel spreadsheet.
+GFR is calculated using formula programmed in to Excel spreadsheet.

 Glomerular filtration rate measurement